aws-samples/amazon-ecs-firelens-examples/examples/fluent-bit/health-check/README.md

 If you make the FireLens container non-essential, its health status will still be displayed in the ECS Console and it will be returned in the output of [DescribeTasks](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_DescribeTasks.html).

+Please note, health checks are not the only option for monitoring Fluent Bit.
+Fluent Bit also has [built-in metrics](https://docs.fluentbit.io/manual/administration/monitoring).
+We have a [tutorial on how to send these metrics to CloudWatch](https://github.com/aws-samples/amazon-ecs-firelens-examples/tree/mainline/examples/fluent-bit/send-fb-internal-metrics-to-cw) in this repo.

 ## Health Check Options

 ### Output Metric Based Health Check